scriptex/awesome-useless-websites/README.md

 [Endless Horse](http://endless.horse/) - An astonishingly tall horse.

+[leave page](https://leavepage.anaurelian.com/) - Just leave the page and see the reaction.

 ## Contributing guidelines

 **If you wish to add more to this list, please read the [contribution guidelines](https://github.com/scriptex/awesome-useless-websites/blob/master/CONTRIBUTING.md).**